babbadeckl/HackTheBox-Writeups/Bank/README.md

 Content-Type: text/html
 ```

-When we exchange the `302 Found` with `200 OK`, then we can trick our browser to not forward to the location header `login.php`.
+When we exchange the `302 Found` with `200 OK`, then we can trick our browser to not redirect to the location header `login.php`.
+As a result we get to see the index.php file:

 ![](pics/index_php.png)